pdee/pdee/doc/commands-python-mode.rst

   If ‘default-directory’ is a remote file name, it is also prompted to change if called with a prefix arg.

+  Optional string SHELL overrides default ‘py-shell-name’.
   Returns py-shell’s buffer-name.
-  Optional string PYSHELLNAME overrides default ‘py-shell-name’.
-  BUFFER allows specifying a name, the Python process is connected to
+  BUFFER allows specifying a name, the Python process is connected to FAST process not in comint-mode buffer EXCEPTION-BUFFER point to error
+  SPLIT see var ‘py-split-window-on-execute’
+  SWITCH see var ‘py-switch-buffers-on-execute-p’

 py-shell-get-process